VMScluster: Later developments

-In 1986, DEC added VAXclustering support to their MicroVAX minicomputers, running over Ethernet instead of special-purpose hardware.
+DEC's MicroVAX minicomputer was incapable of VAXclustering at first.
+In 1986, DEC added VAXclustering support to it, running over Ethernet instead of special-purpose hardware.
 While not giving the high-availability advantages of the CI hardware, these Local Area VAXclusters (LAVc) provided an attractive expansion path for buyers of low-end minicomputers.
 LAVc also allowed diskless satellite nodes to bootstrap over the network using the system disk of a bootnode.

 Later versions of OpenVMS (V5.0 and later) supported "mixed interconnect" VAXclusters (using both CI and Ethernet), and VAXclustering over DSSI (Digital Systems and Storage Interconnect), SCSI and FDDI, among other transports.
 Eventually, as high-bandwidth wide area networking became available, clustering was extended to allow satellite data links and long-distance terrestrial links.
 This allowed the creation of disaster-tolerant clusters; by locating the single VAXcluster in several diverse geographical areas, the cluster could survive infrastructure failures and natural disasters.

 VAXclustering was greatly aided by the introduction of terminal servers using the LAT protocol.
 By allowing ordinary serial terminals to access the host nodes via Ethernet, it became possible for any terminal to rapidly and easily connect to any host node.
 This made it much simpler to accomplish fail over of the user terminals from one node of the cluster to another.

 Support for clustering over TCP/IP was added in OpenVMS version 8.4, which was released in 2010.
 With Gigabit Ethernet now common and 10 Gigabit Ethernet being introduced, standard networking cables and cards are quite sufficient to support VMSclustering.